ImpressLearn: Continual Learning via Combined Task Impressions: Discussion

 \section{Discussion}

-In this work, we extend an existing continual learning algorithm (SupSup) and design our own (ImpressLearn) that, leveraging principles from transfer learning to generalize to new tasks, allows for scalable and parameter-efficient continual learning.
-Using a simple linear combination of masks, or impressions, we see that even this basic setup is capable of learning new tasks effectively.
+In this work, we use elements of an existing continual learning algorithm (SupSup) to design our own (ImpressLearn) that, leveraging principles from transfer learning to generalize to new tasks, allows for scalable and parameter-efficient continual learning.
+By linearly combining supermasks that solve previously seen basis-tasks, ImpressLearn is capable of learning new tasks effectively, allowing positive knowledge transfer in both directions.
 We show that this effect is consistent across task types and network architectures, and that it achieves competitive performance while using significantly fewer parameters.
 This work highlights the advantages of reusing existing meta-features learned on previous tasks for future learning problems and opens up a space of possibilities of applying transfer learning to protect against catastrophic forgetting.

-One application of our approach could be protection against drifts in the data.
-In the homogeneous basis-masks setting, one could learn a few basis-masks as well as their linear combination, and then update the latter accordingly when anticipating that the underlying data distribution drifts steadily.
-To our knowledge, no other approach allows for such easy continual adjustment since most of them fix masks or weights for fixed tasks.
+Future research may explore values of the coefficients $\alpha$ that arise as a result of our optimization, which may provide further insights into the role of individual impressions in task-specific linear combinations.
+Further, a closer comparison between our $\alpha$-optimization and SupSup's one-shot entropy minimization may shed light on crucial components that empower ImpressLearn.

-\paragraph{\textbf{Limitations}} Our experimental results show that ImpressLearn works well on several benchmarks, and particularly shines when the number of new tasks is large.
-In scenarios where the number of different tasks is small (e.g., Split-CIFAR-100 with $20$ tasks only), our approach will only give limited parameter savings, if any.
-For Split-ImageNet, we were only able to evaluate ImpressLearn for a relatively small number of masks and could not match benchmark performance.
-However, specifically in this case, our parameter savings are impressive and highlight the power of transfer learning in this setting.
+\paragraph{\textbf{Limitations}.} Our experimental results show that ImpressLearn works well on several benchmarks, and particularly shines when the number of new tasks is large.
+In scenarios where the number of different tasks is small (e.g., Split-CIFAR-100), our approach yields slightly inferior performance and can only give limited parameter savings, if any.
+We hypothesize that, in the case of task streams this short, the natural limit on the number of generated heterogeneous basis-masks prevents reaching the performance of SupSup.
+For Split-ImageNet, the amount of available compute and resources limited the number of adopted basis-masks; we believe that increasing the size of the impression pool can further boost the performance.